wgolden117/PetSalonDatabase/README.md

 # Pet Salon Database

-This repository contains the SQL code and documentation for the **Pet Salon Database**, a project developed to manage and track operations for a pet salon, including information on employees, customers, pets, and grooming services.
+This repository contains the SQL code and documentation for the **Pet Salon Database**, a project developed to manage and track operations for a pet salon, including information on employees, customers, and pets.
 This database was created using **MySQL** and managed through **DataGrip** as our development environment.

 ## Project Purpose

 The purpose of this database is to provide a structured and efficient way to store and access essential salon data.
-It covers a range of functionalities required to support a pet salon, from managing employee schedules and customer records to recording pet grooming services.
+It covers a range of functionalities required to support a pet salon, from managing employee information and customer records to recording pet grooming services.
 This project was developed as a team effort to ensure a thorough and well-rounded approach to database design.

 ## Team Members